-4 Items such as vested assets (assets where the ownership of the asset have been transferred to the Council) or fair-value movements (changes in market value for assets that are revalued - primarily annual Investment Property revaluations) are transactions that are non-cash in nature but are required to be recognised as part of the net surplus.
+&lt;sup>2 Non cash funded items such as Vested Assets (are assets where the ownership of the asset have been transfered to the Council) or Fair Value movements (describes the change in market value for assets that are revalued, these movements are non-cash in nature and primarily relate to annual Investment Property revaluations) are transactions that are non-cash in nature but are required to be recognised as part of the net surplus.

-5 Revenue for capital items refers to subsidies we receive for the construction of capital items such as roads and social housing assets but are required to be recognised as part of the net surplus.
+Revenue for capital items refers to subsidies we receive for the construction of capital items such as roads and social housing assets but are required to be recognised as part of the net surplus.

-6 Based on the total rates revenue divided by total number of residents.
+Based on the total rates revenue divided by total number of residents.